diku-dk/futhark/docs/versus-other-languages.rst

 Lambda terms are written as ``\x -> x + 2``, as in Haskell.

 A Futhark program is read top-down, and all functions must be declared in the order they are used, like Standard ML.
-Unlike just about all functional languages, recursive functions are *not* supported.
+Although Futhark does support recursive functions with some restrictions (see :ref:`recursive-functions`), their use is discouraged.
 Most of the time, you will use bulk array operations instead, but there is also a dedicated ``loop`` language construct, which is essentially syntactic sugar for tail recursive functions.

 Types
 -----